Survivor Quits Pope's Panel On Sex Abuse, Citing 'Shameful' Resistance

 "I find it impossible to listen to public statements about the deep concern in the church for the care of those whose lives have been blighted by abuse, yet to watch privately as a congregation in the Vatican refuses to even acknowledge their letters!"
 Collins wrote in her piece for the NCR.
 "It is a reflection of how this whole abuse crisis in the Church has been handled: with fine words in public and contrary actions behind closed doors."

-Collins says she will help the commission on training projects but will no longer serve on the panel — she saw no choice but to resign "to retain my integrity," she wrote in her NCR piece.
+Collins says she will help the commission with training projects but will no longer serve on the panel — she saw no choice but to resign "to retain my integrity," she wrote in her NCR piece.

 "I can no longer be sustained by hope," she wrote.